11 Perspective Taking Examples for Emotional Intelligence

 How to develop different perspectives to deal with various situations in life?

 Practice pausing before reacting.
 Ask, “What else could be true?”
 Consider the other person’s needs, fears, and background.
 Seek more information, listen actively, and imagine roles reversed.
-Reflect afterward: what did you assume, and what changed?
+Reflect afterward: what would you assume, and what changed?

 Different perspectives help you understand others’ feelings and needs, not just your own.
 This reduces misunderstandings, improves empathy, and guides better responses.
 Emotional intelligence grows when you pause assumptions, consider context, and choose actions that respect everyone involved.